How Does a 3D Printer Work?

 Advertisement

 Additive manufacturing is often compared to, or even mistaken for, another common manufacturing process called computer numerical controlled (CNC) machining.
-However, CNC is subtractive, which is the opposite of AM.
-In CNC machining, material is removed from some pre-existing block until the finished product remains, much like a carving a statue from stone.
+However, CNC is an example of subtractive manufacturing, which is the opposite of AM.
+In CNC machining, material is removed from some pre-existing block until the finished product remains, much like a carving a statue from stone, one layer at a time.

 Advertisement